ThijsTerporten/Climbing-Traveller/README.md

 * The user is able to move to a more detailed description about a location they are interested in by clicking on the link to 27 Crags at the end of the description.
 * The website has its own custom 404-page (currently on the deployed page only).
 * All links have a hover effect on them.
-* Text of the heading on each page slowly fades in, followed by the smaller text.
+* Text of the heading on each page slowly fades in, followed by the divider and smaller text.

 ### Future Features

 * In a future release the subscribe form will be linked to a mailing server.
 * In a future release there will be a news page that will give updates about everything in the climbing world.
 * In future updates there will be new sections added to each category of climbing.
+* In a future update the descriptions of each location will be in blog style from personal experience instead of using text by research.

 ## Technologies